Which city is cheaper, Reykjavik or Bern?

 With a handful of venues, visitors can find a fairly lively vibe in Reykjavik.
 The city offers the best nightlife in Iceland and you'll be surprised at the number of clubs, bars, and craft breweries that you can choose from.
 Almost all of the popular nightlife spots are around Laugavegur, a major shopping street in town.

-Bern is an extremely popular place for shoppers.
+Shopping is a popular activity when visiting Bern.
 The old town is filled with boutique shops and unique markets.
 The main shopping streets are Spitalgasse and Marktgasse and popular items to buy include jewelry, art, and watches.

 Kids will enjoy a visit to either Bern or Reykjavik.